Skip to content

 // $group->get('/dashboard', [AdminController::class, 'dashboard'])->setName('admin.dashboard');

-// // ... your other admin routes from Assignment 2
+// // ... your other admin routes

-• Make sure your admin dashboard route has the name 'admin.dashboard' so the login redirect works correctly for admin users
+Make sure your admin dashboard route has the name 'admin.dashboard' so the login redirect works correctly for admin users.

 1. Visit http://localhost/[your-app]/login